Los Angeles wooden arbor, pergola, patio cover, fence, deck, driveway gate, entry gate, garden gate, tree house and play house designer and builder.

 For example, loose knots make a board weaker when they eventually fall out and do not look as good.
 The white streaks in redwood are called "sapwood" and lack the natural resistance to termites and rot that the red coloring in redwood provides.
 Cracks, warping, cupping and other imperfections in your wood all effect the final quality of the project.

-Hand Selection versus Top of The Pile
+Hand Selected Wood versus Top of The Pile

 It may be faster, but taking the top boards in this instance means you would be using redwood boards that have little or no "red" heartwood.
 So the few minutes saved by taking from the top of the pile cost you a year or two in the life of your fence or gate.